rowe-morehouse/rowe-morehouse/readme.md

       <li>Customizing <a href="https://revealjs.com">reveal.js</a> — an awesome open-source presentation app</a>.
       <li>Testing out some features at <a href="https://ludus.one">Ludus</a> — another impressive presentation app.
       </ul>
-      <br /><li><strike>Studying for the Google Cloud Developer certification</strike> I punted on this, I'm just going to use their products and Sñââck Ovërflōōw.
+      <br /><li><strike>Studying for the Google Cloud Developer certification</strike> I punted on this, I'm just going to use their products and the free Qwiklabs tuts.
 I made an <a href="https://apps.ankiweb.net">Anki</a> flashcard deck (<a href="https://www.wikiwand.com/en/Spaced_repetition">spaced repetition learning</a>) for studying GCP, if you care — you can <a href="https://gist.github.com/rowe-morehouse/d6edb1f0367c18c736dde70d29bbc218">DL here</a>.
       <small><br /><br /></small><li>Contributing programming to <a href="https://github.com/hikikones/Lazycard">Lazycard</a> — a cool little React / Electron app for flashcards.
 I gotta put tooltips on there, or my users gonna be like duh.
       <small><br /><br /></small><li>Working on my ImageScrounge MVP.
 ImageScrounge is a little desktop app I'm making.
 It currently works perfectly to scratch my own itch.
 I'm writing up the PR&nbsp;FAQ.
       <small><br /><br /></small><li>Perhaps more importantly, I'm trying to find the bigger levers.
 I've been skilling up on tactics lately, but after this last sprint I feel like I need to back out and focus more on strategy.
 Thanks for stopping by.